robertncole1/personal-bio-site-instructions/personal-bio-site-01.md

 ### Projects Page
-1. Create an array called `projects`; this array should hold a bunch of objects that will represent projects you complete throughout this course that you will want to include in your portfolio.
+1. Create an array and save it to a `projects` variable; this array should hold a bunch of objects that will represent projects you complete throughout this course that you will want to include in your portfolio.
 2. Each object in the array should have the following properties:
 ```js
 {